butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 }
 ```

+>Note: For even more modularity, the shuffleArray function should really be put into another file.

 Now that we have completed our application, let's wrap it up! (no pun intended).

 ## Section 6: Importing Your Application and Wrapping It in the Express App

 In your app.js file or whatever you named your file that handles wrapping your applications, it is time to setup our first real end point.

+#### 1. Requiring Our Memes.js

 So far our app.js file should look something like this: